tobiasrausch/wally/README.md

 `wally dotplot -R reads -g hg38.fa input.bam`

+Instead of plotting reads in pairs against each other, you can also calculate dot plots with respect to reference regions.

+`wally dotplot -g hg38.fa -R reads -e chrA:35000-80000 input.bam`

+`wally dotplot -g hg38.fa -e chrA:35000-80000 sequences.fa`

 A minimum contig or read length can be specified using `-s`

 `wally dotplot -s 10000 -R reads -g hg38.fa input.bam`